xocolatl/advent-of-code/README.md

 **Comments and improvements welcome.**

-If you would like to run these yourself, save your input to a file called `input.txt` in the directory for the appropriate day (making sure there are no blank lines at the end) and run `psql -Xqf script.sql`.
+If you would like to run these yourself, save your input to a file called `input.dat` in the directory for the appropriate day and run `psql -Xqf script.sql`.

 * http://adventofcode.com/2018 :christmas_tree:
 * https://www.postgresql.org/ :elephant: